Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Results

-All PSF fitters yield models of better quality than were produced from the simulated single exposures.
-Figures \ref{fig:f150wCOSMOSSIMS} and \ref{fig:f115wCOSMOSSIMS}--\ref{fig:f444wCOSMOSSIMS} do not show the same central over-concentration visible in Figures \ref{fig:F444MiragePSFex}, \ref{fig:f115wShoptMirage}, and \ref{fig:f277wPsfexMirage}, and this set of \texttt{ShOpt} models is free from the horizontal banding artifacts that marred the single-exposure models.

-Figures \ref{fig:mosaic_mean_comparison} and \ref{fig:mosaic_chisq_distribution} suggest minimal statistical difference in performance among the PSF fitters, with the notable exception of the F115W filter where PSFEx outperforms PIFF, as reflected by a lower $\overline{\chi^2}$.
+Figure \ref{fig:mosaic_chisq_distribution} suggests minimal statistical difference in performance among the PSF fitters, with the same heavy tailed distribution of $\chi^2_\nu$ for each.

 Table \ref{tab:extended_example_reformatted} shows MRE and MAE values are consistent with zero for all \texttt{ShOpt} and PSFEx models, suggesting minimal bias.
-While the PIFF model residuals are also consistent with zero, the large standard deviations indicate a high variability in the quality of PIFF PSF fits.
+While the PIFF model residuals are also consistent with zero, the $90\%$ bounds tend to be larger than \texttt{ShOpt} and PSFEx, indicating an increased incidence of catastrophic fits.
+We also point out that the $10\%$ errors tend to be close the median error among each of the PSF fitters.

 In general, the presence of outlier fits obscures a clear ranking based on MAE, MRE, and $\overline{\chi^2}$ alone.
 The median $\chi^2$ and its distribution, as shown in Figure \ref{fig:mosaic_chisq_distribution} and Table \ref{tab:extended_example_reformatted}, seem to be more indicative of performance, demonstrating no significant difference in the reliability of the PSF fitters for the simulated mosaics.